quicwg/base-drafts/draft-ietf-quic-transport.md

 frames, waiting for them means that a sender will be blocked for at least an entire round trip.

-If a sender runs out of flow control credit, it will be unable to send new data and is considered blocked, resulting in degraded performance.
-To avoid blocking a sender, and to reasonably account for the possibility of loss, a receiver can send a MAX_STREAM_DATA or MAX_DATA frame multiple times within a round trip or send it early enough to allow for recovery from potential loss before the sender becomes blocked.
+A sender that runs out of flow control credit will be unable to send new data and is considered blocked, resulting in degraded performance for the connection.
+To avoid blocking a sender and to reasonably account for the possibility of loss, a receiver can send a MAX_STREAM_DATA or MAX_DATA frame multiple times within a round trip or send it early enough to allow for recovery from potential loss.

 Control frames contribute to connection overhead.
 Therefore, frequently sending MAX_STREAM_DATA and MAX_DATA frames with small changes is undesirable.
 At the